 - Contractors and subcontractors impacted by DFARS 252.204-7012, and that process CUI complete a ‘basic’ assessment of their NIST SP 800-171 compliance.
 They are required to submit their assessment to the DoD Supplier Performance Risk System (SPRS), before a new contract is awarded.

-- Prepare for a ‘Medium’ and ‘high’ level assessments of contractor and subcontractor compliance with NIST SP 800-171.
+- Contractors and subcontractors should prepare for a ‘Medium’ and ‘high’ level assessments of compliance with NIST SP 800-171.
 To be carried out by DoD personnel, including a relevant programme office and the DCMA remotely or on site.

 - Contractors and subcontractors to use the DoD assessment methodology (DAM) to assess NIST SP 800-171 compliance in accordance with NIST SP 800-171A.

 DFARS 252.204-7019 requires both contractors and subcontractors to provide a summary score of their compliance to NIST SP 800-171 to the DoD Supplier Performance Risk System (SPRS) before a contract or subcontract can be awarded.
 Failure to do so could result in contractual penalties for a material breach of their contractual commitments, reaffirmed by the DoD in a memo released on the 16th June 2022.

 In November 2020 the DoD Introduced DFARS 252.204-7021 outlining the requirements for CMMC certification to be added to DoD designated contracts.
 In November 2021 the DoD updated its CMMC plans, issuing CMMC 2.0.
 The DoD aims to add CMMC cybersecurity requirements to the contracts of DoD weapon systems and services from 2023.